TatumRobotics/astrobox_miband_watch/README.md

 ## Bluetooth Communication
 - Uses the RPI's Bluetooth Classic through BlueZ
-    - It know the MAC address from the config
+  - It knows the MAC address from the config
 	- It pairs with the device
 	- Trusts it so it doesn't have to pair again
-- For networking, it uses both the Transport layer (L1) and Application Layer (L2)
+- For networking, it uses implements both the Transport layer (L1) and Application Layer (L2) parts of the traditional networking layers
 - Transport layer
 	- Xiaomi has a header of 0xA5A5 for syncing
 	- Has sequence numbers to track packets (first packet is seq #1, second is #2, etc.)
 	- Acknowledges (ACK) packets by sending a message